NLeSC/octopus-job-ws/README.md

 API documentation is written in https://apiblueprint.org/ format.

-API documentation can be preview with:
+API documentation can be previewed with:
 ````
 sudo npm install -g aglio
 aglio -i apiary.apib -s